fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Most probably the son of Adnan lived at the time of Isa AS.
 According to tradition, Adnan is the father of a group of the Ishmaelite Arabs who inhabited West and Northern Arabia; he is a descendant of Ishmael, son of Abraham.
 Adnan is believed by genealogists to be the father of many Ishmaelite tribes along the Western coast of Arabia, Northern Arabia and Iraq.

-Many family trees have been presented by Adnan, which did not agree about the number of ancestors between Ishmael and Adnan but agreed about the names and number of the ancestors between Adnan and the Islamic prophet Muhammad.
+Many family trees have been presented by Adnan, which did not agree about the number of ancestors between Ishmael and Adnan but agreed about the names and number of the ancestors between Adnan and prophet Muhammad ﷺ  .

-570 years passed between Isa and the prophet Muhammad ﷺ  .
+570 years passed between prophet Isa AS and the prophet Muhammad ﷺ  .

 <img src="/prophet_muhammad_ancestors.jpg" alt="Ancestors of Prophet Muhammad ﷺ  ">